 Ephrem served as a deacon in his homeland of Nisbis [modern day northern Turkey], before the Church was divided between East and West.
-When Ephrem was just a boy, the Emperor Constantine freed the Church from persecution, and thereafter, Ephrem spent his ministry singing the praises of the mysteries of the Catholic Faith and defending the teachings of the Nicene Creed.
-Ephrem died in 373 while serving victims of the plague.
+When Ephrem was just a boy, the Emperor Constantine issued the Edict of Milan (313 AD), which ended all persecutions of the Church and allowed Christianity its full freedom of worship.
+Thereafter, Ephrem spent his ministry singing the praises of the mysteries of the Catholic Faith and defending the teachings of the Nicene Creed.
+St. Ephrem died in 373 while serving victims of the plague.

 Death trampled our Lord underfoot, but he in his turn treated death as a highroad for his own feet.
 He submitted to it, enduring it willingly, because by this means he would be able to destroy death in spite of itself.
 Death had its own way when our Lord went out from Jerusalem carrying his cross, but when by a loud cry from that Cross he summoned the dead from the underworld, death was powerless to prevent it.